 Top 3 pro tips for trimming dog nails

-- Make sure to give your dog treats so your dog may think of nail trimming as a fun activity.
+• Make sure to give your dog treats so they may think of nail trimming as a fun activity.
 For example, feeding them something yummy like peanut butter can make a big difference.

 What happens if I accidentally cut my dog’s quick?